EstiShay/pig-dice/README.md

 ## Description

-Rewriting Pig Dice with Java
+Rewriting Pig Dice with Java.
+This is a two-person point-accumulation dice game.

 ## Setup/Installation Requirements